 SOC 3 Certification of Root Zone KSK System

 As the DNSSEC Root Zone Key Signing Key (RZ KSK) manager, we engage a third party to ensure we have appropriate internal controls in place to meet the availability, processing integrity and security objectives for our RZ KSK System.
-For this system, we use the SOC 3 framework (formerly known as SysTrust), with the audit conducted by the international accounting firm, PricewaterhouseCoopers, LLP (PwC).
-We have engaged PwC to perform the SysTrust/SOC 3 audit since 15 June 2010.
-PwC has evaluated the IT operational practices and controls around the RZ KSK System and awarded us with SOC 3 certification with an unqualified opinion.
+For this system, we use the SOC 3 framework (formerly known as SysTrust), with the audit conducted by an independent accounting firm.
+These audits evaluate the IT operational practices and controls around the RZ KSK System and we have been awarded with SOC 3 certification with an unqualified opinion.
 We will renew this certification annually.

 As part of our commitment to the Trust Services Principles and Criteria, we engage a third party to ensure we have appropriate internal controls in place to meet the availability, processing integrity and security objectives for the key systems used to support the IANA function’s transaction processing.
-These systems are referred to as the IANA Registry Management Systems (IRMS), and including the Root Zone Management System, and system used to manage the IETF protocol parameter registries.
-The IRMS is audited using the SOC 2 framework, with the audit conducted by PwC.
+These systems are referred to as our Registry Assignment and Maintenance Systems (RAMS), and includes the Root Zone Management System, and the system used to manage IETF protocol parameter registries and number allocation requests.
+The RAMS are audited using the SOC2 framework.

 About the Trust Services Principles and Criteria